cioccarellia/ksprefs/README.md

 }
 ```

-### Config
+### Configuration
-A lot of times, KsPrefs takes one or another action by viewing at the content of the configuration.<br>
+KsPrefs takes one or another action depending on the content of its configuration.<br>
-To configure KsPrefs, you just pass in a lambda which edits the configuration deaults.
+To configure KsPrefs, you just pass in a lambda which modifies the configuration defaults.

 ```kotlin
 val prefs = KsPrefs(applicationContext) {